 ENGL 1101 is a composition course focusing on skills required for effective writing in a variety of contexts, with emphasis on exposition, analysis, and argumentation, and also including introductory use of a variety of research skills.
 This course emphasizes the development of thought and expression through personal, informative, and persuasive essays.
 The course is concerned largely with the composing process involving substantial reading and analysis of ideas in preparation for written assignments.
 ENGL 1101 promotes the development of reading, speaking, listening, and thinking.
 In addition, the course includes study of grammar and punctuation as needed.
 Exit requirements include a minimum of a "C" average on course work and completion of the Mock Regents' Test.
+Prerequisites: Satisfactory scores on the English and Reading placement

-Prerequisites: Satisfactory scores on the English and Reading placement examinations or completion of ENGL 0099 and READ 0099 with grades of "C" or better.
+Prerequisites: Satisfactory scores on the English and Reading placement examinations or completion of ENGL 0099 and READ 0099 with grades of "C" or better